IV Immunuglobulin

 How is IVIg given?

 Your doctor will decide how much IVIg will be given to you.
 The dosage will vary depending on your condition and how much you weigh.
-The dosage may vary for different individuals.
+The dosage will may vary for different individuals.
 You may receive a different dose at each visit depending upon your condition.

 Ask your doctor if you have questions about your dose of IVIg.

 Your doctor will review your condition after your IVIg treatment and will decide if you need further doses.
+It is commonly given monthly for rheumatological conditions.

 Are there any side effects?